 The information, analysis process required an extended interrogation of the findings surrounding the lived experiences of female veteran and how they are making out with the current resources that enable a successful changeover from the military back into society after experiencing issues developed in the military.
 When developing a descriptive qualitative study, there are many suggested made to support the research questions should seek to explore a phenomenon from the individual’s period of opinion (Englander, 2012).
 The following research questions addressed the problem statement since it is not known how female veteran to describe their real-life experiences as they military transition out of the service and back into society and acquire techniques that will enable a successful changeover to the local community in Alaska.

-descriptive qualitative study
+The following research questions will guide the current descriptive qualitative study:

 R0: How do female veterans in Alaska describes how PTSD influence their transition process from the military?

 R1: How do female veterans in Alaska describe how PTSD influenced their transition process from the military concerning the idea of transition?